react-hook-form/error-message/README.md

           required: "This is required.",
           pattern: {
             value: /d+/,
-            message: "This input is number only."
+            message: "This input is number only.",
           },
           maxLength: {
             value: 10,
-            message: "This input exceed maxLength."
+            message: "This input exceed maxLength.",
-          }
+          },
         })}
       />
       <ErrorMessage